TomDillane/bulls_rugby_club/README.md

 # Bulls Rugby Club
 ## Introduction
 The purpose of this website is to provide an online presence for a Rugby club.
-The site will contain information about the club in general, latest news and results and team details.
+The site will contain information about the club in general, latest fixtures and results and team details.
 Users will have the option to join the club and join a team as a player.
+As a player, the user will be able to elect availability for each match.
+As the manager, the user will be able to input games in the schedule, update results and delete games.

 ## User Stories

 ### First Time Users

 + I want to get an overview of the club
-+ I want to see latest news related to the club and teams
++ I want to see latest fixtures and results related to the club teams
 + I want the option to join the club
 + I want the option to join a team in the club

 ### Returning Users

 + I want to be able to log in
-+ I want to be able to edit my own profile
++ I want to be able to edit my game availability
-+ I want to see latest news related to the club and teams
++ I want to see latest fixtures and results related to the club teams

-### Admiin Users
+### Manager Users

-+ I want to be able to update latest news
++ I want to be able to update latest results
++ I want to be able to view all player availability for games
-+ I want to be able to edit other profiles
++ I want to be able to remove games from the schedule
 + I want to grow the club membership
 + I want to keep up to date on team memebership